jocelynfriday/EPRResources/README.md

   <em>An illustration of how the schemas are structured and interlinked to create research-ready tables.</em>
 </p>

 To this aim, schemas are structured from the raw data to analysis-ready in the order of <tt>staging</tt>, <tt>lookupTbl</tt>, <tt>cleaning</tt>, <tt>working</tt>, and <analysis>.
 If working directly with flat files, drop the <tt>staging</tt> schema.
 As an overview, the tables in staging hold the data as it arrives as the flat files provided by Safe Haven.
 These tables assume that all columns contain varchars (or characters), a variable length series of numbers, letters, or characters, to limit forced or incorrect data conversion errors.
 The <tt>lookupTbl</tt> schema holds lookup tables that define various disease definitions, drug classifications, or measurement groupings.
 The cleaning schema refers to the cleaned data presented in the <tt>staging</tt> schema.
 The tables in working are long format tables that hold information about a given test, disease, or medical history.
 Finally, the analysis tables hold data that has been developed for input into a statistical software program for analysis.
 Going into detail per schema: in the <tt>cleaning</tt> schema, columns that have been correctly formatted (e.g. numeric values are now numeric and not strings, bit columns are now bits and not varchars, etc.).
-Unique row indexes (<tt>rowIndex</tt>) have been added to all tables, which remain with the record into the <tt>working</tt> tables.
+Unique row indexes (<tt>rowIndex</tt>) have been added to all tables, which remain with the record in the <tt>working</tt> tables.
 Row indexes are unique within each table but are reused between tables.
 Finally, columns have been added that apply to all values in each table.
 In cases where an event date and event time are stored in one column, these were split into separate date and time columns.
 Many of the tables will have an <tt>included</tt> column added, which indicates that a record should be excluded from future analysis for various reasons (e.g., impossible dates, null values, or numeric overflow errors).
 <br></br>
 Tables within the <tt>working</tt> schema hold all records pertaining to its particular condition or measurement.
 To create these tables, records from the cleaning schema were parsed into long format tables with the help of the lookup tables in the <tt>lookupTbl</tt> schema.
 Tables that begin with ‘Mentioned’ hold all coded references to that disease.
 Tables in the working schema that do not begin with ‘Mentioned’ hold all lab records for the named test or measurement.
 For example, the <tt>working.MentionedIHD</tt> table holds all coded references of ischaemic heart disease while <tt>working.Haemoglobin</tt> holds all haemoglobin test records regardless of anaemia status.
 <br></br>